martignoni/moodlebox.net-old/content/help/access-to-the-database.en.md

 ---
-title: How can I manage the Moodle database?
+title: How to manage the Moodle database
 author: Nicolas Martignoni
 type: kb
 date: 2017-04-20T19:58:04+00:00